wso2/cellery/README.md

 In this section let's focus on initialize, build, run and push the same hello world cell explained above.
 Follow the instructions listed below to create your first cell.

-1. Execute 'cellery init' command from the command prompt, and provide the project name as ‘hello-world-cell’.
+1. Execute `cellery init` command from the command prompt, and provide the project name as `hello-world-cell`.
     ```
     $ cellery init
     ?
 Project name:  [my-project] hello-world-cell